KingOfTheAce2/Dutch-Disciplinary-Law-Tuchtrecht/README.md

 ## GitHub Actions

 A workflow is included to automate fetching.
 It runs every Sunday and can also be triggered manually from the Actions tab.
-Configure the `HF_TOKEN` secret in your repository settings so the script can push the latest data to Hugging Face.
+Configure the `HF_TOKEN` and `HF_DATASET_REPO` secrets in your repository settings so the workflow can push the latest JSONL shards to your Hugging Face dataset.